adnichols/docker-spoon/README.md

 #### Container expectations

-When building a container for use with docker-spoon you must build a container which runs an ssh daemon.
-An example of a Dockerfile which creates a container which runs ssh is included in the `docker/` directory inside this repository
+When building an image for use with docker-spoon you must build an image which runs an ssh daemon.
+An example of a Dockerfile which creates an image which runs ssh is included in the `docker/` directory inside this repository

 ## Contributing